sverch/willitlink/README.rst

 Project Motivation
 ------------------

-In one phrase, the motivation of this project is to help people with statically linked projects get out of dependency hell.

 Poorly understood dependencies can have a big impact on the ability of engineers to get up to speed on a project.
 As more circular dependencies accrue on a codebase, it becomes more and more difficult for anyone to have confidence